MicrosoftDocs/sdk-api/sdk-api-src/content/indexsrv/nn-indexsrv-iwordbreaker.md

 ## -description

-<p class="CCE_Message">[Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
-Instead, use <a href="https://msdn.microsoft.com/6da601c6-3742-40ad-99f2-8817f7f642b3">Windows Search</a> for client side search and  <a href=" http://go.microsoft.com/fwlink/p/?linkid=258445">Microsoft Search Server Express</a> for server side search.]

-The <b>IWordBreaker</b> interface is a language-specific language resource component.
-The word breaker parses text and identifies individual words and phrases.
-The word breaker is used in background processes and must be optimized for both throughput and minimal use of resources.
+Parses text and identifies individual words and phrases.
+This interface is a language-specific language resource component.
+It is used in background processes and must be optimized for both throughput and minimal use of resources.

 ## -inheritance